-The FAB-GGR project is the first interdisciplinary assessment of feasibility in the UK of greenhouse gas removal (GGR) by BECCS and largescale tree planting.
+The FAB-GGR project is the first interdisciplinary assessment of feasibility in the UK of greenhouse gas removal (GGR) by BECCS and large-scale tree planting.

 Its research shows that the effectiveness of removal by BECCS is influenced by the type of biomass that is used and where this biomass is grown.
 Similarly, afforestation depends not only on the type of forest but also the location of where it is grown.
 Looking at the bigger picture, feasibility depends on land availability and impacts from any resulting land use change.
-Overarching these aspects of feasibility are factors around supply chains, storage capacity, social acceptance of the approach and how it fits within the context of decarbonisation strategies, both nationally and globally.
+Overarching these aspects of viability are factors around supply chains, storage capacity, public involvement in decisions and how these GGR approaches fit within the context of decarbonisation strategies, both nationally and globally.

 Taking Miscanthus as an example, the project has researched scaling up the growth of this biomass grass and demonstrated that yields vary (Shepherd et al., 2020) but, at best, it can only produce a fifth of the CCC estimates of what is expected from BECCS in the UK.
 And this will depend on availability of land, impacts of land use change and acceptability.
-Research investigating the GGR potential of two options in the UK - using wheat straw as a fuel with carbon storage to produce combined heat and power (CHP), and hydrogen production using waste wood with carbon storage - estimated that the two systems together could achieve 4.6 Mt of $CO_2$ per year.
-This was dependant on using all the national wheat straw (based on 2017 data) and waste wood (based on estimates from 2013 to 2061) that is available for biomass production in the UK (Almena et al., 2022).
+Research investigating the GGR potential of two options in the UK - using wheat straw as a fuel with carbon storage to produce combined heat and power (CHP), and hydrogen production using waste wood with carbon storage - estimated that the two systems together could achieve 4.6 Mt of CO_2 per year.
+This was dependant on using all the national wheat straw (based on 2017 data) and waste wood (based on estimates from 2013-2061) that is available for biomass production in the UK (Almena et al., 2022).